kmhjs/prism/README.md

 # Prism

-Prism updates Github streak with your private repository at anywhere.
+Prism grows Github streak with your private repository commits.
 It works like prism (glass).

 ## Usage